 ReSure Sealant or any product candidate for which we obtain marketing approval in the United States or in other countries may not be considered medically reasonable and necessary for a specific indication, may not be considered cost-effective by third-party payors, coverage and an adequate level of reimbursement may not be available, and reimbursement policies of third-party payors may adversely affect our ability to sell our product candidates profitably.
 ReSure Sealant is not separately reimbursed when used as part of a cataract surgery procedure, which could limit the degree of market acceptance of this product by surgeons.
-In addition, while DEXTENZA may be considered a post-surgical product in the same fashion as eye drops, if it receives marketing approval, it may instead be categorized as an intra-operative product.
-If DEXTENZA is categorized as an intra-operative product, it will not be subject to separate reimbursement, which could likewise limit its market acceptance.
+In addition, while DEXTENZA may be considered a post-surgical product in the same fashion as eye drops, if it receives marketing approval, it may instead be categorized as an inter-operative product.
+If DEXTENZA is categorized as an inter-operative product, it will not be subject to separate reimbursement, which could likewise limit its market acceptance.

-We expect to apply for a transitional pass-through reimbursement status from the Center for Medicare and Medicaid Services, or CMS, for DEXTENZA for the treatment of post-surgical ocular pain, subject to the approval of the NDA resubmission we expect to file with the FDA for this indication.
-We expect pass-through status would remain in effect for up to three years depending on when we apply for and receive this reimbursement status.
-We expect to submit to the CMS for a standard J code for DEXTENZA for the treatment of other indications, including allergic conjunctivitis, as well as for our OTX-TP product candidate, if our clinical trials are successful and if our NDA filings and NDA supplements are approved by the FDA.
+Subject to the approval of the NDA resubmission we expect to file with the FDA for DEXTENZA for the treatment of post-surgical ocular pain, we will apply for a transitional pass-through reimbursement status, or C code, for DEXTENZA from the Centers for Medicare and Medicaid Services, or CMS, and expect pricing for DEXTENZA while in pass-through status to be approximately \$450 to \$500 per surgery.
+We expect pass-through status would remain in effect for up to three years depending on when we apply for and receive this reimbursement code.
+We have submitted an application to the CMS for a J code for DEXTENZA and expect to submit to the CMS for a standard J code for our OTX-TP product candidate, if our clinical trials are successful and if our NDA filings and sNDA are approved by the FDA.
 There are no assurances that we will be successful in obtaining and retaining reimbursement for our product candidate.